-The roofs of houses in Colony Hill typically consist of simple gabled or hipped forms clad in slate or asphalt shingle.
+The roofs of houses in Colony Hill typically consist of simple gabled or hipped forms clad in slate.
 Many houses have small gabled dormer windows, and most roofs are punctuated by a prominent brick chimney.

 - 2.1 Original roof forms, dormers, chimneys, and other roof features that contribute to a property's architectural character should be preserved and maintained.
-Removal of character-defining roof features other than for repair or in-kind reconstruction is not permitted. - 2.2 Replacement of deteriorated roof materials should replicate the pattern, color, scale, finish and visual appearance of the original roof material.
-Replication of the original material is encouraged but substitute materials may be used if they match the visual qualities of the original. - 2.3 New dormers should be located on secondary elevations and replicate the form, size, scale, detailing and materials of dormers on stylistically similar buildings in the neighborhood. - 2.4 Skylights, mechanical and communications equipment should be placed so that they are not prominently visible from street view. - 2.5 If possible, solar equipment should be installed on elevations where they are not prominently visible from street view.
-If it is necessary to install panels on a prominently visible elevation, they should be low profile, set flush with the roof, and blend with the color of the underlying roof.
+Removal of character-defining roof features other than for repair or in-kind reconstruction is not permitted. - Replacement of deteriorated roof materials should replicate the pattern, color, scale, finish and visual appearance of the original roof material.
+Replication of the original material is encouraged but substitute materials may be used if they match the visual qualities of the original. - 2.3 New dormers should be located on secondary elevations and replicate the form, size, scale, detailing and materials of dormers on stylistically similar buildings in the neighborhood. - 2.4 Skylights, mechanical and communications equipment should be placed on rear elevations so that they are not prominently visible from street view. - 2.5 If possible, solar equipment should be installed on rear elevations.
+If it is necessary to install panels on a front-facing elevation, they should be low profile, set flush with the roof, and blend with the color of the underlying roof.
 The use of a solar skin or shingles that match the texture and appearance of the roof is encouraged.